Tenants' Union board and staff

 Leo has worked in housing justice and community development for nearly 15 years.
 He has spent more than a decade assisting renters, their advocates and the broader public understand and navigate the housing system.
 He has a strong media profile speaking to the experience of renters in NSW.

-Dylan has a Bachelor of Arts/Law from the University of Wollongong.
-Dylan has worked in the legal sector in a variety of paralegal and administrative roles prior to joining the Tenants' Union in 2015.
+Isobel has a Bachelor of Arts (Hons) from the University of Sydney and worked in a variety of administrative roles before joining the Tenants’ Union in 2022.
+She has been a renter in Sydney for nearly a decade and is currently living on unceded Wangal land.

 Grant worked for the Tenants' Union for two years in the 1990s and rejoined in 2002.
 Grant has a Bachelor of Arts from Sydney University and a Diploma of Law from the Legal Practitioners Admissions Board of NSW.
 Previously, Grant has worked as a marine engineer, laboratory technician, registry clerk, tenants advocate and Tribunal legal officer.